 Hong Kong’s Trade with the US

 On the other hand, the US is Hong Kong’s 6th largest source of imports.
-Hong Kong’s total imports from the US were up by 3% to US$27.4 billion in 2017, after decreasing by 2% to US$26.5 billion in 2016.
-Leading import items in 2017 included telecommunications equipment & parts (shared 16% of the total), semi-conductors and electronic valves and tubes (13%), pearls, precious and semi-precious stones (9%), jewellery (7%), fresh or dried fruit and nuts (not including oil nuts) (6%), fresh, chilled or frozen meat & edible meat offal (4%), non-electric engines & motors & parts (3%), fresh, chilled or frozen meat of bovine animals (3%), works of art, collectors’ pieces and antiques (3%) and measuring, checking, analysing & controlling instruments & apparatus (3%).
+Hong Kong’s total imports from the US were up by 8.1% to US$29.6 billion in 2018, after increasing by 3.4% to US$27.4 billion in 2017.
+Leading import items in 2018 included telecommunications equipment & parts (shared 16% of the total), semi-conductors and electronic valves and tubes (14%), pearls, precious and semi-precious stones (8%), jewellery (5%), fresh or dried fruit and nuts (not including oil nuts) (5%), works of art, collectors’ pieces and antiques (5%), fresh, chilled or frozen meat & edible meat offal (3%), non-electric engines & motors & parts (3%), computer (3%), fresh, chilled or frozen meat of bovine animals (3%).